 Short term leave and long term leave are not regulated by Japanese labor laws.
 They are a matter of agreement between the company and the employee.
 Usually, employees can take unpaid short or long-term leave by working it out with their employer.

-Employees registered under the social insurance general system “Kyokai Kempo” are entitled to receive an annual physical checkup at any hospital designated by the social insurance system.
+Employees registered under the Social Insurance general system “Kyokai Kempo” are entitled to receive an annual physical checkup at any hospital designated by the Social Insurance system.
 Around 7,000 JPY of this cost is provided by the employee.
 More advanced checkups are available for additional fees.

 Employees who want to schedule their annual checkup should do so by making an appointment with a designated hospital.
 The hospital will then inform the employee about their checkup application procedure.
-Hospitals designated for annual checkups can be found on the Kyokai-kempo website

 Once you have found a participating hospital, print out the application obtained from Kyokai Kempo and provide all necessary information such as your insurance number, the date of your health checkup, and the hospital code for the facility where you are receiving care.